umaridu/bicep/README.md

 ### Your task

-1. Access the infrastructure automation code located in the repository
+1. Access the infrastructure automation code located in the repository: https://github.com/dmusial/azure-engineer-task
 2. Fork the repository to your github account
 3. Fix any errors in the current code (there are 2 errors)
 4. Amend the code so that the website is no longer available over public internet but only accessible from the network 10.128.1.0/24